srbaird/PolicyComponentsDemo/README.md

 #### Usage

+The data types and relationship types here are arbitrary.
+The purpose of the demonstration is to show how the data store can maintain components and associations.

-The example is presented with in an empty frame without the bulk of the application.
+The example is presented with in an empty frame without the remainder of the application.
 Right clicking within the table shows the menu and allows a new component to be created.

  <p align="center">
 <img src="https://github.com/srbaird/PolicyComponentsDemo/blob/master/images/Right click.jpg" alt="Right click menu"  >